 Program SLOs are under constant revision in the ECET program.
 There are two AS degree paths; Electronic Engineering Technology (EET) and Computer Engineering Technology (CET).
 Both pathways are under revision to better align program SLOs with the immediate requirements for the local Maui high technology industries.
 The EET pathway requires training in electro-optics and photonics to directly support the Maui space surveillance site (MSSS) at Haleakala and the subcontractors in Kihei and Wailuku.
 The new PSLOs will support the new 5 acre Institute for Astronomy facilities in Kula and IfA telescopes on Haleakala.
 The PSLOs will prepare a local resident workforce to support the Advanced Technology Solar Telescope, should this project be funded.
-Haleakala has been chosen as the preferred site for this \$180M project and the National Science Foundation has asked the ECET program to submit a funding request to develop curriculum for these training activities.
-The proposal was submitted Fall 2006, will be approved or denied in Spring 2007, and if approved funded from Fall 2007 - Summer 2012.
+Haleakala has been chosen as the preferred site for this \$250M project and the National Science Foundation has asked the ECET program to submit a funding request to develop curriculum for these training activities.
+The proposal was submitted Fall 2006, and bridge funding awarded for October 2007 - September 2008.
 This new training will be developed in cooperation with Hawaii and Kauai Community Colleges and is planned to be delivered as distance education to the three campuses.
-The VP of the Office of Research Services, Jim Gaines and the Chancellor for Community, John Morton are both supporting this initiative and are providing UH system funding for these activities.
-ECET has received \$70K so far for this program.
-Expected enrollments expected to be under 10 per class initially.
-This program is seen as of strategic importance for the university and state, and is supported by Uh system, National Science foundation and the national solar observatory.
-This program will be designed as a 2+2, such that students will have a pathway to a BS without leaving Maui.
-The IfA and UH West Oahu are interested in helping to provide the BS.
+Expected enrollments will be approximately 10 per class initially.
+This program is seen as of strategic importance for the university and state.
+This program will be designed as a 2+2, such that students will have a pathway to a BAS without leaving Maui.